Manuscript Checklist for Authors

 Checklist for Manuscript Submission for Authors

-We at Georgetown University Press are pleased to provide you with the following explanations and checklist in order to ensure that your manuscript moves through our production process as smoothly as possible.
+We at Georgetown University Press are pleased to provide you with the following checklist in order to ensure that your manuscript moves through our production process smoothly.
 We look forward to working with you as partners in the publishing process.

 Your editorial and production contacts at Georgetown University Press are:

 Glenn Saltzman, Editorial and Production Manager